CDR-GH/demo-streamlit-ChatBot/README.md

 # demo-streamlit-ChatBot
-Chabot with python and GooleGemini API
+Chabot with Python and Goole Gemini API